ashishpaul99/TypeScript/README.md

 # TypeScript
 ## 1. What is typescript?
--> TypeScript is JavaScript with syntax for types.
+→ TypeScript is JavaScript with syntax for types.
 ->TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
 ->TypeScript and c# created by Anders.
 ->TypeScript is Javascipt.
 ->it is used to write better js.
 ->ts extends js

+---

 ## Installing typescript in project
--> install node.js --> npm need
+-> install node.js --> npm needed
 -> install typescript --> npm i typescript -g
 -> Add tsc to path -> environment varibables.